-Canva will start out with a brief tutorial to acquaint you with their program.
+Canva is an infographic maker that will start out with a brief tutorial to acquaint you with their program.
 Once you’re through with that, you can move on to creating your project whether it be a presentation, Facebook cover photo, business card, ad, poster, banner, or a retina-ready infographic.

 Infogram is all about making charts and infographics “the easy way”.
-So far over 2 million infographics have been created using the website and some have even been used by prestigious organizations including Euronews, University of Cambridge, and the Huffington Post.
+So far over 2 million infographics have been created with this infographic maker and some have even been used by prestigious organizations including Euronews, University of Cambridge, and the Huffington Post.

 Whether you are blogger, educationalist, brand ambassador, or an organization, you can make charts/infographics in three easy steps: pick a template, visualize the data, and publish.

 Venngage has everything you need to create free infographics and publish them on the spot.
 You can choose from hundreds of professional templates.